mkoskinen/backup-scripts/README.md

 ### Some scripts for handling LVM snapshot backups

+The idea of these scripts is to take LVM snapshots of LVM partitions, compress, encrypt and push them to cloud storage or a remote SSH server.
+You can launch these through cron.

 *These are shell scripts so things can easily go wrong, please be careful.*